Merubokkusu/Discord-S.C.U.M/docs/extending.md

 There are 2 parts to this: (1) writing the wrapper and (2) wrapping that wrapper.
 The second part is simply for naming and organization purposes.

 ##### 1) The wrapper is coded.
+This happens in one of the nested files.
+So like if you wanted to add in a wrapper for a messages api endpoint, just to be organized, you'd add it into discum -> messages -> messages.py -> Messages class.
 Here's the format of each type of wrapper (depends on type of http request):

 ###### GET: